Maxwell's equations: Vacuum equations, electromagnetic waves and speed of light

 which is usually less than c.

 In addition, E and B are perpendicular to each other and to the direction of wave propagation, and are in phase with each other.
 A sinusoidal plane wave is one special solution of these equations.
 Maxwell's equations explain how these waves can physically propagate through space.
 The changing magnetic field creates a changing electric field through Faraday's law.
-In turn, that electric field creates a changing magnetic field through Maxwell's addition to Ampère's law.
+In turn, that electric field creates a changing magnetic field through Maxwell's modification of Ampère's circuital law.
 This perpetual cycle allows these waves, now known as electromagnetic radiation, to move through space at velocity c.

 Macroscopic formulation

 The above equations are the microscopic version of Maxwell's equations, expressing the electric and the magnetic fields in terms of the (possibly atomic-level) charges and currents present.
 This is sometimes called the "general" form, but the macroscopic version below is equally general, the difference being one of bookkeeping.

-The microscopic version is sometimes called "Maxwell's equations in a vacuum": this refers to the fact that the material medium is not built into the structure of the equations, but appears only in the charge and current terms.
+The microscopic version is sometimes called "Maxwell's equations in vacuum": this refers to the fact that the material medium is not built into the structure of the equations, but appears only in the charge and current terms.
 The microscopic version was introduced by Lorentz, who tried to use it to derive the macroscopic properties of bulk matter from its microscopic constituents.

 "Maxwell's macroscopic equations", also known as Maxwell's equations in matter, are more similar to those that Maxwell introduced himself.

 In the macroscopic equations, the influence of bound charge Q_{b} and bound current I_{b} is incorporated into the displacement field D and the magnetizing field H, while the equations depend only on the free charges Q_{f} and free currents I_{f}.
 This reflects a splitting of the total electric charge Q and current I (and their densities ρ and J) into free and bound parts:

 The cost of this splitting is that the additional fields D and H need to be determined through phenomenological constituent equations relating these fields to the electric field E and the magnetic field B, together with the bound charge and current.

 See below for a detailed description of the differences between the microscopic equations, dealing with total charge and current including material contributions, useful in air/vacuum;

 and the macroscopic equations, dealing with free charge and current, practical to use within materials.